nakamingos/steggy-metadata-injector/README.md

 ```

 **What it does:**
-1. Prompts for an image file path
+1. Prompts for an image file path or directory path
+2. If directory: processes all supported images (non-recursive)
-2. Converts the image to PNG if necessary (supports JPEG, WebP, TIFF, BMP)
+3. Converts images to PNG if necessary (supports JPEG, WebP, TIFF, BMP)
-3. Asks whether to enter stats manually or generate randomly
+4. Asks whether to enter stats manually or generate randomly (applies to all images)
-4. If random: prompts for a stats range (default: 1-99, supports any range including negative values)
+5. If random: prompts for a stats range (default: 1-99, supports any range including negative values)
-5. If manual: prompts for exact values for Power/Strength, Speed/Agility, and Wisdom/Magic
+6. If manual: prompts for exact values for Power/Strength, Speed/Agility, and Wisdom/Magic
-6. Prompts whether this is an honorary (affects embedded data format)
+7. Prompts whether this is an honorary (affects embedded data format, applies to all images)
-7. Embeds JSON metadata into the image using steganography
+8. Embeds JSON metadata into each image using steganography
-8. Creates an optimized PNG with `_steggy` suffix in `images/steggy/` directory
+9. Creates optimized PNGs with `_steggy` suffix in `images/steggy/` directory
-9. Creates Data URIs in both base64 and hexadecimal formats
+10. Creates Data URIs in both base64 and hexadecimal formats
-10. Generates SHA-256 hash of the base64 Data URI
+11. Generates SHA-256 hash of the base64 Data URI for each image
-11. **Checks for duplicate SHA**: Warns if already exists and asks to replace
+12. **Checks for duplicate SHA**: Warns if already exists and asks to replace
-12. Updates `metadata.json` and `URIHEXSHA.json` files (preserves index on replacement)
+13. Updates `metadata.json` and `URIHEXSHA.json` files (preserves index on replacement)

 **File Naming Convention:**
 - Images should include `#N` in the filename (e.g., `Character Name #42.png`)